Todd Gray in conversation with Anthea Hamilton for The Conscientious Objector

 In 2016 she was shortlisted for the Turner Prize, and recently opened The Squash for the Tate Britain Commission 2018.
 Hamilton will have a solo show at Secession, Vienna in Autumn 2018.

-This program is a part of Public Fiction’s The Conscientious Objector, a multifaceted endeavor that unfurls in parts from February through April 2018.
-The Conscientious Objector comprises a publication, a series of artist-made commercials for television, an exhibition of artworks activated by a performance, and public programs.
+This program was a part of Public Fiction’s The Conscientious Objector, a multifaceted endeavor that unfurled in parts from February through April 2018.
+The Conscientious Objector comprised a publication, a series of artist-made commercials for television, an exhibition of artworks activated by a performance, and public programs.

 Curated by Francesca Bertolotti-Bailey and Lauren Mackler.